By Ellen Bombela, College of Agriculture and Life Sciences Communications Service

 “In Tyndall’s classes we were always working in teams.
 It taught me that you’re not always going to agree with everyone that you work with, so I learned how to work with everyone and come to an agreement,” Larson said.
 “He really pushes and encourages collaboration and communication.”

-Mary Kate Misak, adviser for the Student Alumni Leadership Council, said Larson has a natural ability to lead.
+Mary Kate Misak, advisor for the Student Alumni Leadership Council, said Larson has a natural ability to lead.

 “Andrew has an amazing energy and a unique ability to authentically connect with people,” Misak said.
 “He is positive and empathetic which helps to shape his professional and passionate leadership style.”